 About Keys to Recovery

-Our purpose and our mission are to give hope that recovery is possible.
-Incorporated in the state of California Keys to Recovery Newspaper, Inc. has filed to become a 501(c)3 non-profit entity.
+Our purpose and our mission, is to give hope that recovery is possible.
+Incorporated in the state of California Keys to Recovery Newspaper, Inc. is a 501(c)3 non-profit entity.

-Keys to Recovery Newspaper, Inc. is making a strong effort to reach the many individuals currently in jails or other types of institutions and offer them information that will assist in their future recovery.
+Keys to Recovery Newspaper, Inc. is making a strong effort to reach the many individuals currently in jails or other types of institutions, and offer them information that will assist in their future recovery.
 For every paid subscription we will be able to send a free subscription to someone in an institution.

-We are NOT affiliated with AA, NA, Al-anon or any other 12-step program.
-We do, however, believe in the power of the 12-steps and the principles behind them.
+We are NOT affiliated with AA, NA, Al-‐anon or any other 12-‐step program.
+We do, however, believe in the power of the 12-‐steps and the principles behind them.

 Marcus Marshall - Co-founder & Vice President: I started working at age 13 in the field of service at Sylmar Children’s Spastic Foundation as a patient care technician.
 At age 18 I worked as a Counselor in Psychiatrics at Chatsworth Health and Rehab Center.
 I also worked in sales and marketing gathering about 25 years experience in that field as well.

-I was derailed by my addiction and for about ten years I was going in and out of jails and prisons which makes me uniquely qualified to understanding the difficulties of transitioning back into society.
+I was derailed by my addiction and for about ten years I was going in and out of jails and prisons, which makes me uniquely qualified to understanding the difficulties of transitioning back into society.

 I started my recovery in early 2012 and found myself wanting to go back to my preferred profession – Patient Care.
-I am currently working at Cri-Help as a lead support technician while attending the Addiction Studies Program at Pierce College, which helped prepare me for this vocation.
+I worked at Cri-Help as a lead support technician, while attending the Addiction Studies Program at Pierce College, which helped prepare me for this vocation.
 Publishing Keys to Recovery Newspaper Inc. is giving me the opportunity to use all my life experiences to help others.

-In 1993 I was mandated by the courts to attend a 12-step program, during this process I was introduced to the program of recovery – which made me a firm believer in "bring the body and the mind will follow."
+Beth Stern - Co-founder: In 1993 I was mandated by the courts to attend a 12-step program, during this process I was introduced to the program of recovery – which made me a firm believer in "bring the body and the mind will follow."
 Being a co-founder of Keys to Recovery Newspaper Inc. I feel that this is a great platform for carrying the message of recovery.
 I love being of service in all areas of my life.
 I have a passion of giving hope to the hopeless.
 My favorite principle is Perseverance.